 by Hrga / CC BY-SA 2.0

-A Tale of Two Cities
+A Tale of Gradec and Kaptol: Two Medieval Cities Forming Zagreb’s Heart

 A. About Zagreb

-Nickname: The City of Museums Little Vienna
+Nickname: Little Vienna

 Historically, the Croatian capital Zagreb was divided into two rival settlements: Gradec, with wealthy merchants and nobility, and Kaptol, governed by the Church.
 They often clashed until the Austro-Hungarian Empire expanded into the region.
+Gradec and Kaptol, the two distinct cores of medieval Zagreb, are forming today's Upper Town (Gornji Grad).

 The city showcases a fascinating blend of Austro-Hungarian, Gothic, and Baroque architecture, with highlights like the Zagreb Cathedral, St. Mark's Church, and numerous palaces.
 These styles reflect its diverse historical influences and regional significance.

 In recent decades, Zagreb has modernized rapidly with new infrastructure, expanding its public transport, and developing business districts.
-Despite this, it retains its historical charm and remains a top destination for tourism.

 The city is also known for its parks and green areas, including Maksimir Park and the Green Horseshoe.

-The Good:
+The Good

 Firstly, Zagreb features a charming old town with pedestrian-friendly areas, making it enjoyable for walking tours.

 In terms of affordability, Zagreb is somewhat affordable compared to Western Europe, but it can be more expensive than other Eastern European cities.
-Accommodation and dining prices are moderate, providing a decent balance for visitors.

 Zagreb has no real flaw.
 While there is a lot to see in Zagreb, with no sight or attraction scoring higher than 5/10, no sight really stands out.

-B. Best Things to Do in Zagreb in 2024 (Detailed List with Photos and Information)
+B. Best Things to Do in Zagreb in 2025 (Detailed List with Photos and Information)

 In total, we count more than twenty sights in Zagreb.
 The following sights contribute to a score of 5.25/10 in this most important category:

-# Zagreb Cathedral (Cathedral of the Assumption) 5 2.5 out of 5 stars
+#1 | Zagreb Cathedral (Cathedral of the Assumption) 5 2.5 out of 5 stars

 Temporarily closed